Understanding Autism Level 2 Course

 Click the ‘apply now’ button above, or visit www.thinkemployment.com/apply to start your application for the course of your choice.

-Once you have submitted the online form you will be sent a short-pre course assesment to complete via email.
-This simply allows us to establish your starting points and ensure the course is right for you.
+Once you have submitted the online form you will receive a call from a member of our team to confirm your details and ensure the course is right for you.

 Recieve your log in and you’re ready to go!

-After completing the assessments a member of the Think team will give you a call to confirm your details and provide you with your login details.
+Once enrolled our Think team will provide you with your login details.
 As soon as you receive them you are free to start your learning!

 Unrestricted Online Learning